 By the late 18th century, this original painting was thought to have disappeared, and its whereabouts remained unknown for about 200 years.
-In 1990, this lost masterpiece was recognised and discovered in the residence of the Society of Jesus in Dublin, Ireland.
-The painting had passed down through many owners but had long been considered a copy of the lost original by the various owners.
-After experts were asked to examine it for restoration and the layers of dirt and discoloured varnish were removed, the technical quality of the painting was revealed, and it was eventually identified as Caravaggio’s lost painting.
+In 1990, this lost masterpiece was recognized and discovered in the residence of the Society of Jesus in Dublin, Ireland.
+The painting had passed down through many owners.
+It had long been considered a copy of the lost original by the various owners.
+After experts were asked to examine it for restoration and the layers of dirt and discolored varnish were removed, the technical quality of the painting was revealed, and it was eventually identified as Caravaggio’s lost painting.

 The painting is on indefinite loan to the National Gallery of Ireland from the Jesuit Community, Leeson Street, Dublin.

 Caravaggio was active in Rome, Naples, Malta, and Sicily from the early 1590s to 1610.
 His paintings combine the realistic observation of the physical and emotional human situation with the dramatic use of lighting.
 He made the technique of darkening shadows and transfixing subjects in bright shafts of light his dominant stylistic element.
 His influence on the new Baroque style that emerged from Mannerism was profound.
 In the 20th century, interest in Caravaggio’s work revived, and his importance to the development of Western art has been elevated.

 - Caravaggio is a small town near Milan where Caravaggio was born, around 1571, and from where he took his nickname.